dwtaylornz/hevctranscode/README.md

 - a GPU that is supported :)

 ### usage
-- Place ffmpeg tools in same folder as script
+- Download and place ffmpeg tools in same folder as script
-- Update variables and rename variables example file to hevc_transcode_variables.ps1
+- Rename variables example file to hevc_transcode_variables.ps1 and update variables!
 - Run hevc_transcode.ps1 in powershell

 ### warning!
-**It will overwrite existing source files if conversion is successfull**
+**Script will overwrite existing source files if conversion is successfull**

 ### functions
 - traverses root path (scans all video files in subfolders) - as a job in background
 - transcodes video stream to hevc using **AMD or Nvidia GPU** (largest to smallest file)
-- transcodes video stream to hevc using CPU (smallest to largest file - in parallel)
+- transcodes video stream to hevc using CPU (smallest to largest file - in parallel) -  EXPERIMENTAL
 - copys all existing audio and subtitles (i.e. no conversion)
 - able to set min time before re-scanning media folder
 - overwrites source with new HEVC transcode if **move_file = 1** (WARNING this is default!)